 Uplistsikhe Cave Town complex can be divided into three parts South(lower), Middle (central) and North (Upper) spread across 8 hectares of land.
-Most of the structures are constructed through under-ground tunnels, alleys, rock cut steps which also meets at the river flowing behind.
-These tunnels and alleys served as escape route during invasions.
+Most of the structures are constructed through underground tunnels, alleys, rock-cut steps which also meets at the river flowing behind.
+These tunnels and alleys served as an escape route during invasions.

-Uplistsikhe Cave Town depicts unique combinations of cultures from Anatolia and Iran.
-This rock cut city have the co-existence of Pagan and Christian architecture.
+This historical town depicts unique combinations of cultures from Anatolia and Iran.
+This rock-cut city has the co-existence of Pagan and Christian architecture.
 The major part of caves are not having many decorations, but there are remains of the bakery, prison, cellars, sacrificial altars, few carved ceilings, amphitheater all connected through rock-cut steps and tunnels.

 The rock-cut structure includes one large hall with pillars named as Hall of Queen Tamara.

 Uplistsikhe Cave Town survived 3000 years but was destructed by Mongols in 13th century and some parts were destroyed by natural disasters like 1920’s earthquake.

 From Tbilisi to Gori (Uplistsikhe Cave Townsite place) public transports like Marshrutkas are available costing 4 Georgian Lari (3 USD) and takes around 1 and a half hours.
 Also, private taxis with driver cum guide can be hired from Tbilisi for this day tour.
 I took a private car with Georgian guide/driver with many stopovers at houses of Georgian locals in between for lunch and understanding local living of that place.

 Entrance fee for Uplistsikhe Cave Town – 3 Georgian Lari.